rheiland/cmake_learn/README.md

 Usage:

-clone this repo, then (on OSX/Linux):
+clone or download/extract the .zip for this repo, then (on OSX/Linux):
 ```
 cd <repo>
 mkdir build